cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ```

 :::info
-Using [`risky`](./options.md#matchmode) matching will match torrents for snatching based on the size of the torrents and compare them regardless of filename.
+Using [`risky`](./options.md#matchmode) matching will match torrents for snatching based on the size of the torrents and whether the release groups match (if both are present) and compare them regardless of file structures.
+This will always result in more .torrent files being snatched from the tracker.

-Using [`safe`](./options.md#matchmode) matching will match torrents for snatching based on the size and compare them requiring the file structure to match.
+Using [`safe`](./options.md#matchmode) matching will match torrents for snatching based on the size and require that the release groups match and compare them, requiring file structure to match.
 :::

 ---